jruby/jrubyfx/README.md

 License
 -------
 Main code is LGPLv3+.
 See LICENSE.
-Some samples may have other licenses.
+Some samples in contrib may have other licenses.

 Authors
 -------